pistack/TRXASprefitpack/docs/source/Fit_Transient_Exp.md

 1. Fitting with exponential decay model
 2. Save and Load fitting result
 3. Calculates species associated coefficent from fitting result
-4. Evaluates F-test baed confidence interval
+4. Evaluates F-test based confidence interval

 In this example, we only deal with gaussian irf